amchelle/amchelle.github.io/_posts/2023-01-15-sourdough-sandwich-bread.md

 This is a super soft and fluffy sourdough sandwich bread recipe.
 Make some tasty sandwiches for picnic lunches or toast!

+### Alterations

+- Honey can be replaced for sweetener of choice.
+It can also be entirely removed.
+I like the little hint of sweetness that the honey provides without being too overwhelming.
+- For ease, you can add the salt when you first make the dough instead of seperating it out into another step.

+### Tips

+- Allow enough time for the dough to rise during the proof before baking.

 ### What are the timings?

 - **1:00 pm:** feed starter